 Wawona Dismissed from Listeria Case in New Jersey

 February 12, 2018 (Newark, NJ) – Hawkins Parnell & Young secured summary judgment in a case involving listeria poisoning from allegedly contaminated peaches.
-Roy Viola and Manuel Guevara represented the defendant, Wawona Packing Company, a producer and distributor of fruit with more than 9,000 acres of farmland in California.
+Hawkins Parnell represented the defendant, Wawona Packing Company, a producer and distributor of fruit with more than 9,000 acres of farmland in California.

 In Picciano v.
 Wawona Packaging, plaintiff contended he consumed contaminated peaches that caused listeria poisoning, a lengthy hospitalization and permanent damages.
 In the summer of 2014, Wawona issued a recall after listeria was found in several peaches it distributed.
 The company issued a recall in an abundance of caution.
 Plaintiff claims to have eaten peaches a week prior to hospitalization, but never had the peaches tested for listeria.
 Additionally, he had a listeriosis test in the hospital that was negative.
 Added to this, plaintiff had a prior history of irritable bowel syndrome (IBS), including a flare-up two months before the hospitalization.
 The IBS symptoms were very similar to those alleged in the summer incident.
 At his deposition, plaintiff was unable to list a single other food item he consumed in the two weeks prior to the alleged illness, depriving the defendants of an opportunity to discover potential alternative causes.